 Foundation of the product division Robert Bosch Verpackungsmaschinen GmbH.

 Stepwise acquisition of Hesser AG in Stuttgart-Bad Cannstatt.
 Founded in 1861, named Geiger & Hesser, the company represents the cradle of the German packaging machinery industry.
-With this takeover in 2011, Bosch Packaging Technology unites 150 years of packaging history under one umbrella.
+With this takeover, Bosch Packaging Technology unites 150 years of packaging history under one umbrella in 2011.

 Bosch acquires Hamac-Hansella GmbH in Viersen.
 The company manufactures candy processing machines as well as packaging machines for meat, fish, and cheese.
 With the acquisition of Hamac-Hansella GmbH, Bosch also takes over production plants with about 750 employees in Viersen, Germany and Weert, Netherlands.